postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 * Determine ownership of workspaces, collections, and other data that may be important and would otherwise be lost if no one takes responsibility for migrating it.
 * Create the necessary communication channels that would allow you to understand when everyone has migrated.

-See [using distributed migration](#using-distributed-migration) to choose this option.
+See [performing distributed migration](#performing-distributed-migration) to choose this option.

-### Using centralized migration
+### Performing centralized migration

 * The appointed admin on the old team should inherit ownership of all shared collections.
 To do this they can [join the existing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#joining-workspaces).
-    * Data from team workspaces you haven't joined won't be present in the export.
+    * Data from team workspaces you have not joined will not be present in the export.
     * By default, the person who imports a collection or environment is automatically assigned the Editor role (see more about [roles](/docs/collaborating-in-postman/roles-and-permissions/)).
 Everyone else on the team will be assigned as Viewer.
 * [Export all data](#what-data-is-exported-in-a-large-JSON-file-data-dump?) at once via a [JSON data dump](/docs/getting-started/importing-and-exporting-data/#exporting-data-dumps).
 * The appointed admin can then [re-import into the new team](/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman).